 Welding is the most common method of permanently joining metal parts.
 Welders use heat to combine metals, build structures and repair seams.
 Welding is used in numerous industries such as automobile manufacturing and repair, shipbuilding, mining operations, aerospace applications, energy and power operations, and other manufacturing activities.
-NWCCD offers a nationally recognized Welding Technology program at Gillette College and Sheridan College.
+Northern Wyoming Community College District (NWCCD) offers a nationally recognized Welding Technology program.

 Our Associate of Applied Science degree and Certificate of Completion options in Welding Technology will provide you the necessary skills and instruction to enter the welding industry.
 As a Welding student at NWCCD, you will have the opportunity to enter a career field within the welding industry that is rewarding and offers some of the highest wages in the job market.